-One of the first steps in any property settlement is to identify the assets that are available to be divided between the parties and the value of those assets.
-Parties are often able to agree on the value of an asset with the assistance of some research and/or consultation with industry professionals.
-For example, it is common practice for parties to refer to ‘redbook.com’ valuations when determining the value of motor vehicles.
+One of the first steps in any property settlement is to identify the assets to be divided between the parties and the value of those assets.
+Parties are often able to agree on the value of an asset via research and/or consultation with industry professionals.
+For example, it is common practice for parties to refer to redbook.com valuations when determining the value of motor vehicles.

 If parties cannot agree on the value of a particular asset, it will be necessary to obtain a valuation report from an independent expert.
 Ideally, the expert should be appointed jointly by the parties to save disputes as to which expert should be relied upon.
 The two main assets that require valuation evidence are real estate and business interests.

 Parties will generally obtain an appraisal from a real estate agent/s initially, to determine whether they can reach agreement on the value of their home or investment property.
 An appraisal is an estimate based on the recent sales knowledge of the agent.
 Typically, they are provided free of charge.
 Alternatively, parties can obtain a valuation from a qualified property valuer who will prepare a detailed report based on their specialised knowledge, experience and training.
-If the dispute is being litigated, the Court will generally require expert evidence to determine the value.
-The cost of a real estate valuation ranges between approximately $600 – $1,500 per property.
+If the dispute is being litigated, the court will generally require expert evidence to determine the value.
+The cost of a real estate valuation ranges from $600 to $1500 per property.

 Businesses are generally valued by accountants.
 As an initial step, parties often rely on information from their own accountant to determine the value of the business.
 If an agreement cannot be reached, an independent expert (usually a forensic accountant) will be appointed to value the interests of the parties in the business/entity.
-Experts can apply a number of different valuation methodologies in order to ascertain the fair market value of the business which may include a valuation of the net assets of the business and/or a calculation of the future maintainable earnings of the business.
-Before embarking on a business valuation, it is important to consider the nature of the business you are wanting to value.
-Business valuations can be very expensive and it is important to ensure that the valuation process is relevant to the business in question.
-As a general guide, the costs most business valuations range between $10,000 – $30,000.
+Experts can apply different valuation methodologies to produce a fair market value of the business which may include a valuation of the net assets of the business and/or a calculation of the future maintainable earnings of the business.
+Before embarking on a business valuation, it is important to consider the nature of the business.
+Business valuations can be expensive, generally $10,000 to $30,000.

-Often, the value of a motor vehicle can be agreed, or estimated by using services such as Redbook, which is a vehicle value guide.
-Exceptions are when a car is rare, unique or classic, and may be in the process of being restored.
+Often, the value of a motor vehicle can be agreed, or estimated by using services such as redbook, which is a vehicle value guide.
+Exceptions are when a car is rare, unique or classic, and being restored.
 In those circumstances, and expert is usually required to provide an opinion on the value of the vehicle, and should be jointly instructed to provide a written report.

 Most household items should be valued at garage sale value, and as one overall figure for the entirety of the possessions, not item by item.
 Occasionally, there are particular items of value such as antiques, heirlooms or collectibles.
 These should be valued by an expert, similarly to motor vehicle valuations.

 There is a huge variety of assets that a couple might own.
-This can include interests in unit trusts, cryptocurrencies, racehorses, gold or silver bullion and many other more unusual assets.
+This can include interests in unit trusts, cryptocurrencies, racehorses or gold or silver bullion.
 Without agreement, all assets need to be valued to finalise a family law claim, and there are specialist valuers for almost every circumstance.

-A properly valued pool of assets is the first step in ensuring that a fair and equitable division of property can take place, so it is vitally important to have accurate and appropriate valuations where agreement cannot be reached.
+A properly valued pool of assets is the first step in ensuring that a fair and equitable division of property, so it is vital to have accurate and appropriate valuations where agreement cannot be reached.
 For help, please contact Armstrong Legal.

 WHERE TO NEXT?